 Acceleration and Power

-The Avalanche comes with a choice of three engines.
-The base engine is a 5.3-liter V8 with Active Fuel Management.
-Optional on 2WD models and standard on 4WD models is the same engine with E85 Flex Fuel capability.
-Optional on LT3 and LTZ models is a more owerful 6.0-liter with Active Fuel Management and Variable Valve Timing.
+The Avalanche comes with a choice of two engines.
+The base engine is a 5.3-liter V8, while the optional engine is a 6.0-liter V8.
 Most reviewers say the base engine is fine for in-town driving, but its performance on the highway leaves something to be desired.
 Reviewers recommend trading up the optional 6.0-liter for more power.
-The Avalanche's three engines feature cylinder deactivation technology for increased fuel economy.
+The Avalanche's engines feature cylinder deactivation technology for increased fuel economy.
 It automatically shuts down four cylinders when they are not needed, such as when the vehicle is cruising at speed or coasting.
-All engines are paired with a Hydra-Matic four-speed electronically controlled automatic transmission with overdrive that impresses reviewers.
+All engines are paired with a four-speed electronically controlled automatic transmission with overdrive that impresses reviewers.

 - "Avalanche models with the 5.3-liter V8 and previous 4-speed automatic have good around-town power, but only adequate highway passing response." -- Consumer Guide

 - "The sprint to 60 mph still required a merely adequate 8.3 seconds." -- Car and Driver

 - "[The transmission is] among the best in the business -- it offers buttery-smooth shifts that are often imperceptible." -- Cars.com